ECE3400Team17/ECE3400_Team17/lab1.md

   delay(1000);
 }
 ```
-We checked the signal on the oscilloscope:
+We checked the signal on the oscilloscope, which has a frequency of 49.95Hz and a duty cycle of 7.49%:

 ![](./images/Lab1/90_far.jpg)

 ![](./images/Lab1/90_near.jpg)

+### Servo written to 180
 We then ran the servo set to a value of 180.
 This is the maximum speed, with the motor turning counter-clockwise.
 ### Code:
 ```